sammotea/accidentalCreative/src/markdown/projects/writing/covid/longCovid.md

 _Some people’s lives have been destroyed and they have no idea what’s wrong with them or if they will ever get better._

-### Could Covid have as-yet-unknow, long-term consequences?
+### Could Covid have as-yet-unknown, long-term consequences?

 Very yes.